How the Fed Rate Affects Your Money

 Frequently asked questions

-Yes, the Fed lowered the federal funds rate by half a percentage point at its last meeting in September 2024.
-The target range is now 4.75% to 5.00%.
+Yes, the Fed lowered the federal funds rate by a quarter point at its last meeting in December 2024.
+The target range is now 4.25% to 4.50%.

 The Fed doesn’t directly control the rates at which banks lend to consumers and businesses.
 However, it controls the federal funds rate, which determines the rate at which depository institutions lend each other money, and in turn affects the rates that consumers receive.